Making friends isn’t always easy for a kid with ADHD. What can a parent do to help? Quite a bit.

 Treat the ADHD.
-Some of the same treatments that help your child succeed in school will also help with social issues.
-An ADHD medication can cut down on some of the behaviors, such as being impulsive, that lead to peer rejection.
+The same treatments that help your child succeed in school can also help with social issues.
+Medicine can also cut down on behaviors like impulsiveness that may keep other kids away.

 Get active.
-Look for group activities that center around your child's interests, whether that's art, video games, or sports.
-Instead of signing them up for what you think is best, let your child take part in the decision, too.
-Programs designed with ADHD kids in mind are especially helpful with social issues.
+Look for hobbies that center around your child's interests.
+It can be things like art, video games, sports, or whatever.
+Instead of signing up for what you think is best, let your child help you decide.
+Look for programs that have kids with ADHD in mind.

-While you want to encourage friendships, don't go overboard.
-Remember that your child doesn't need to be part of the most popular group at school.
-Just one close friend can keep them from feeling lonely and left out.
+Know that a little may be enough.
+Remember, while you want to encourage friendships, don't go overboard.
+Your child doesn't need to be part of the most popular group at school or have lots of friends.
+One or two close friendships may be all they need.